 - Mothers 08808 PowerPlastic 4Lights

-If you are looking for the best headlight restoration kit, the Meguiar’s G2000 kit by far the best heavy duty kit out there.
+If you are looking for the best headlight restoration kit, the Meguiar’s G2000 kit is by far the best heavy-duty kit out there.
 Out of all of the restoration kits we have tested, this one seems to work the best at removing serious fog and yellowing on your headlight lens.
 The kit is loaded with all sorts of goodies.
-You get a sanding pad, sand discs of varying grit levels, a bottle of clear plastic cleaner, a bottle of protectant, a drill operated wool pad, and a microfiber towel.
+You get a sanding pad, sand discs of varying grit levels, a bottle of clear plastic cleaner, a bottle of protectant, a drill-operated wool pad, and a microfiber towel.

 The process is a bit more complicated than your normal restoration kits in that it has three steps.
-First you use the 1000 grit sandpaper to eliminate severe oxidation and then the 3000 grit sandpaper to refine the surface.
-The sand paper attaches to the provided sand pad, which is nice and easy to hold onto.
+First, you use the 1000-grit sandpaper to eliminate severe oxidation and then the 3000-grit sandpaper to refine the surface.
+The sandpaper attaches to the provided sand pad, which is nice and easy to hold onto.
 After the sanding process, your headlight lens should be about 50% clear already.
-The next step is using the drill operated buff wool pad with a bit of the PlasticX gel.
-This cleaner serves to remove clouding, sand marks, and restore clarity.
+The next step is using the drill-operated buff wool pad with a bit of the PlasticX gel.
+This cleaner serves to remove clouding, and sand marks, and restore clarity.
 The PlastX is basically an advanced soap that further removes light oxidation, chemical degradation, and surface contamination.

-So after you have loosened everything with the sand paper, a healthy wipe with the wool pad and PlastX should turn any lens totally clear.
+So after you have loosened everything with the sandpaper, a healthy wipe with the wool pad and PlastX should turn any lens totally clear.
 Don’t worry if you don’t have a cordless drill – just use your hands.
 Once the headlight lens is totally clear, it is time to protect it with the headlight protectant.
-Using the wool pad or the microfiber towel, spread a healthy layer of Meguiar’s protectant on to prevent future damage to the headlights and prevents oxidation for about one year.
+Using the wool pad or the microfiber towel, spread a healthy layer of Meguiar’s protectant to prevent future damage to the headlights and prevent oxidation for about one year.
 We would estimate this kit has about 5 or 6 uses.

 If you want the best headlight restoration kit, the 3M restoration system is certainly a very popular option.
 This kit is fairly cheap and is a much better option than replacing an entire headlight lens.
 The kit contains masking tape for protecting the work area, a series of sanding disks calibrated by grit levels, and a wax protectant.

 Sure you can probably buy all of these items separately, but it will end up costing you more than if you just paid for the kit.
-The sand papers slap onto an included sand pad and can be changed out easily and reused.
-There are about 10 sand papers all with varying grit levels.
-We recommend you starting with the lowest numbered grit paper first and work your way up.
+The sandpapers slap onto an included sand pad and can be changed out easily and reused.
+There are about 10 sandpapers all with varying grit levels.
+We recommend you start with the lowest-numbered grit paper first and work your way up.

-The sand paper pad also has an attachment so you can hook it up to an electric sander or drill so that you can give your arms a break.
-We find the 3M sand papers to be very effective at removing yelloing and gunk on the lens of your headlights.
-ON average it took 3 different sand papers of varying strengths to fully remove all of the fog and gunk.
-After achieve maximum clarity, this kit includes a synthetic wax protectant so that your lens can be protected in the future.
+The sandpaper pad also has an attachment so you can hook it up to an electric sander or drill so that you can give your arms a break.
+We find the 3M sand papers to be very effective at removing yellowing and gunk on the lens of your headlights.
+On average it took 3 different sandpapers of varying strengths to fully remove all of the fog and gunk.
+After achieving maximum clarity, this kit includes a synthetic wax protectant so that your lens can be protected in the future.
 You can use the included sponge to apply a thin layer of this coating.

-The PowerPlastic should do all the work for you, completely eliminating the need to get down and dirty with sand paper and grinding it out.
-We recommend you using a cordless drill and a wool pad to make your life much easier.
-The wool pad or applicator pad doesn’t come with this bottle so you would have to buy to separately from Mothers.
-We find that for moderate level fogging, the Mothers PowerPlastic works perfectly.
+The PowerPlastic should do all the work for you, completely eliminating the need to get down and dirty with sandpaper and grind it out.
+We recommend you use a cordless drill and a wool pad to make your life much easier.
+The wool pad or applicator pad doesn’t come with this bottle so you would have to buy it separately from Mother.
+We find that for moderate-level fogging, the Mothers PowerPlastic works perfectly.

 Best Headlight Restoration Kit Buying Guide

-Sand paper: In every headlight restoration kit is sand paper.
+In every headlight restoration kit is sandpaper.
 There is a lot of hardened oxidation on your lens that you need to sand off to make your headlights clear.
-Most kits will come with sand paper of multiple grits.
-Sand paper with a low grit count means it is very coarse and has a high particle diameter.
-Conversely, sand paper with a high grit count is extra fine and has a very low particle diameter.
-In general, you should be using a heavy grit sand paper first and then work your way down to a sand paper with finer grit.
+Most kits will come with sandpaper of multiple grits.
+Sandpaper with a low grit count means it is very coarse and has a high particle diameter.
+Conversely, sandpaper with a high grit count is extra fine and has a very low particle diameter.
+In general, you should be using a heavy grit sandpaper first and then work your way down to a sandpaper with a finer grit.

-Usually Emery sand paper will be provided with your restoration kit.
+Usually, Emery sandpaper will be provided with your restoration kit.
 These papers come in round disks and can be attached to electric sanders.
 They also have grit count labeled so you know exactly what you are dealing with.
 When sanding, you can either use your hands or use an electric sander.
-We think you have more control with your hands and can apply more pressure, but the trade-off is that it will wear you out very easily.
+We think you have more control over your hands and can apply more pressure, but the trade-off is that it will wear you out very easily.